Cog-Creators/Red-DiscordBot/docs/update_red.rst

 - New features and improvements are added.
 - Bugs are fixed.
-- Older versions of Red don't receive security updates.
+- Older versions can be vulnerable to security issues.

 Here are some things to consider to help make your upgrade as smooth as possible.